robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ So don’t subclass.

-^ I hope you’ve enjoyed the talk!
-I’d be happy to answer any questions, if we have time.

 ---

 > Thanks to Matt Diephouse, Ken Ferry, Kris Markel, Andy Matuschak, Ryan McCuaig, Kelly Rix, Haleigh Sheehan, Justin Spahr-Summers, Patrick Thomson, and you ❤️